openmobilityfoundation/mobility-data-specification/policy/README.md

 1. a policy expires (via its `end_date`), or
 2. at an interval specified by the regulatory body, e.g. "daily at midnight".
+3. when the `last_updated` timestamp is newer than the previously fetched timestamp

 Flat files have an optional `end_date` field that will apply to the file as a whole.